PEM-Humboldt/.github/readme_template_for_scripts.md

 Give examples
 ```

-### Required files
+## Required files

 URLs to download required files or templates to download before to run each script.

-### How to run
+## How to run

-A step by step series of examples that tell you how to get your scripts running, which one to run first and how to call the others
+Please explain the order to run each script using bullets and identation, showing step by step series of examples that tell you how to get your scripts running, which one to run first and how to call the others

 Say what the step will be